Information for Graduate Program Administrators

 Graduate program administrators have accounts on the ProQuest ETD Administrator for the University of Chicago and they can access dissertations, supplementary files, and additional information (ETD details, revision history, etc.).
 Electronic versions of theses and dissertations are called ETDs.
 Administrators may log in and search by a student's name to monitor the ETD details for students in their programs while the ETD submissions are still in progress.
 These details are worth checking as students sometimes make mistakes, selecting the wrong Academic Program from the department drop box menu, for example, or neglecting to include an abstract.

 After a doctoral candidate has completed the submission process on the ETD Administrator site, Colleen Mullarkey will assign the ETD to the graduate program administrator for the student's department or school.
-Once the ETD has been assigned, the administrator will provide the chair of the department or dean of the professional school with a copy of, or access to, the final version of the dissertation and any accompanying material on the ETD Administrator site.
+Once the ETD has been assigned, the administrator will provide the chair of the department or dean of the professional school with a copy of, or access to, the final version of the dissertation, any supplemental files, and the information about the dissertation available from the ETD Administrator site.
 Chairs and Deans who would like ETD Administrator accounts may request one from the Dissertation Office.

-After the dissertation has been approved by the chair or dean, graduate program administrators complete the Departmental Approval Form and e-mail the form to firstname.lastname@example.org, copying the chair or dean.
+After the dissertation has been approved by the chair or dean, graduate program administrators complete the Departmental Approval Form and e-mail the form to email@example.com, copying the chair or dean.
 This confirms that the dissertation on the ETD Administrator site is in its final form, meets the University-Wide Requirements for the Ph.D.
 Dissertation, and has been accepted as satisfying the degree requirements of the department or professional school.
-Completed approval forms must be received by staff in the Dissertation Office no later than three and a half weeks before Convocation.
+Completed approval forms should be sent to the Dissertation Office three business days after being assigned to the administrator.
+Approval forms for dissertations submitted on the day of the submission deadline (four weeks before the end of the quarter) must be received by staff in the Dissertation Office no later than three and a half weeks before the end of the quarter.

 Colleen will unassign each ETD shortly after receiving the departmental approval form.
 At this point the submission is ready to be processed by Dissertation Office staff, and doctoral candidates should not make any substantive changes.
 Administrators may log in and view decisions, changes, and so forth for students in their programs.